The Mandalorian season 1

-The first season of the American television series The Mandalorian stars Pedro Pascal as the title character, a lone bounty hunter hired to retrieve "The Child".
-It is part of the Star Wars franchise, set five years after the events of Return of the Jedi (1983).
+The first season of the American television series The Mandalorian is part of the Star Wars franchise, set after the events of the film Return of the Jedi (1983).
+It follows a lone bounty hunter who goes on the run to protect "The Child".
 The season was produced by Lucasfilm, Fairview Entertainment, and Golem Creations, with Jon Favreau serving as showrunner.

+Pedro Pascal stars as the title character.
 Work on a new live-action Star Wars television series was announced in November 2017.
 Favreau signed on in March 2018, with Pascal cast a month after filming began in October 2018 at Manhattan Beach Studios in California.
 Visual effects company Industrial Light & Magic developed the StageCraft technology for the series, using virtual sets and a 360-degree video wall to create the series' environments.
 In addition to this new technology, practical effects were emphasized for the series.

 The eight-episode season premiered on the streaming service Disney+ on November 12, 2019, and ran until December 27.
-It was met with positive reviews, was nominated for Outstanding Drama Series at the 72nd Primetime Emmy Awards, and won seven Primetime Creative Arts Emmy Awards.
+It was met with positive reviews, with praise for the visual effects, action sequences, characters, performances (particularly Pascal's), the chemistry between the title character and the Child, cinematography, and Ludwig Göransson's musical score.
+It was nominated for Outstanding Drama Series at the 72nd Primetime Emmy Awards, and won seven Primetime Creative Arts Emmy Awards.
 A second season was confirmed in July 2019.